Zaytoven

-Xavier Lamar Dotson (born January 12, 1980), known professionally as Zaytoven, is an American record producer from Atlanta, Georgia.
+Xavier Lamar Dotson (born January 12, 1980), known professionally as Zaytoven, is an American Atlanta-based record producer from San Francisco, California.
 He has released collaborative projects with artists including Gucci Mane, Usher, Future, Young Dolph, Migos, Lecrae, Lil Yachty, Chief Keef, Young Scooter, B.o.B, Boosie Badazz, Waka Flocka Flame, 21 Savage, Deitrick Haddon and La Fève.
+He is known for being a pioneer of trap production.

-Zaytoven signed with Gucci Mane's 1017 Records as an in-house producer after producing the latter's 2005 single "Icy".
+After producing Gucci Mane's 2005 single "Icy", Zaytoven signed with 1017 Records as in-house talent.
 He was credited on Usher's 2009 single "Papers", which peaked within the Billboard Hot 100's top 40.

 Early life

 Dotson spent a lot of time at church growing up, as his father was a preacher when not working for the army.
 He learned to play instruments through the church bands along with his three younger siblings.
 He gravitated toward playing the piano and organ.

 Dotson was introduced to rap in middle school by a friend.
 He learned to produce music while attending high school in his spare time between school and basketball, Dotson played the keyboard during halftime at his high school football games.
 While he was performing one day at the game, he met rapper JT the Bigga Figga who liked what he heard, and invited Dotson to his studio, where Dotson had unlimited access to his keyboards.
 He truly began to utilize his skills as a producer while making beats in JT's studio before he started making a name for himself in Atlanta.